An intro to the Rosa Restaurant theme for WordPress

 Icons, I’m not going to take a screenshot of the icon selection, mainly due to the fact there are so many to choose from.
 The most important things after having so many to choose from is the fact you set a size a background shape and insert a link for the icon as well.
 Which is pretty sweet.

 Like tabs?
 Good, as the shortcode interface for the Rosa theme has them in spades.
 A very simple and self-explanatory interface awaits you should you wish to include tabbed content into a blog post or page.

 Heading allows you to set a subtitle and title itself, great for breaking up content and highlighting a new section and what not.
 The separator shortcode sees you selecting a separator type and color of the separator, in conjunction with a heading it will look pretty epic.

-In a similar vein as the tabbed content interface this is where you can add in a slider or two.
+In a similar vein as the tabbed content interface, this is where you can add in a slider or two.
 Choose your navigation style and transition effects for some added style.
-Nice and easy to use, just add in your content and you’re done.
+Nice and easy to use, just add your content and you’re done.

 Using OpenTable?
-Well the Rosa WordPress theme offers full integration with it.
-Via the shortcode interface you can fill in all the details from OpenTable and it will output the details in a styled and eye catching way.
+Well, the Rosa WordPress theme offers full integration with it.
+Via the shortcode interface you can fill in all the details from OpenTable and it will output the details in a style and eye-catching way.